kayburns/segmentingfeatures/README.md

-# Spatial Features
+# Segmenting-Features

-This is the repository that contains source code for the [Spatial Feat website](https://kayburns.github.io/spatialfeatures/).
+This is the repository that contains source code for the [Segmenting-Features website](https://kayburns.github.io/segmentingfeatures/).
 Please see our preprint for more details

 If you find our paper useful for your work please cite:
 ```